Quiz: Who Are the Women Authors Behind These 12 Classic Films?

 Peyton Place 1957 film poster

-9 Peyton Place: The 1957 film based on the scandalous-for-its-time novel (1956) came out just a year after the scandalous novel, so eager was Hollywood to capture the buzz.
+9 Peyton Place: The 1957 film based came out just a year after the scandalous 1956 novel, so eager was Hollywood to capture the buzz.
 Secrets of a typical small American town were unearthed in fictional fashion, and this author was shunned by her local townspeople.
-A soap opera-style TV series based on the film ran from 1964 – 1969.
+A nightime TV soap opera TV that had nothing in common with the original book and film ran from 1964 to 1969, completely burying the original intent of the book.

 . . . . . . . . . .